Payday Lender Store Locations by State

-- 14 states (and 5 U.S. territories) have restrictive laws and do not permit payday lending in the state and/or requires lenders to comply with consumer loans interest rate caps (commonly 36% APR usury cap).
-They are Arizona, Arkansas, Connecticut, District of Columbia, Georgia, Maryland, Massachusetts, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Vermont, and West Virginia.
+- 15 states (and 5 U.S. territories) have restrictive laws and do not permit payday lending in the state and/or require lenders to comply with consumer loans interest rate caps (commonly 36% APR usury cap).
+They are Arizona, Arkansas, Connecticut, District of Columbia, Georgia, Maryland, Massachusetts, Nebraska, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Vermont, and West Virginia.
 There are no payday loan stores in these states.
-Some states like DC, put a ban to payday loans long ago, in 2007, and the most recent state to repeal its payday lending statutes was New Mexico in 2017.
+Some states like DC, put a ban to payday loans long ago, in 2007, and the most recent state to repeal its payday lending statutes was Nebraska in 2020.

 - 37 states have specific payday lending statutes and allow lenders to operate in the states on certain terms:

 - 16 of them have very lenient regulations and payday lenders operate here quite freely and are able to charge triple-digit APRs.
 They are Alabama, Alaska, Delaware, Florida, Idaho, Missouri, Nevada, North Dakota, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Wisconsin, and Wyoming.

-- 21 states allow payday lending but under heavier regulations.
+- 20 states allow payday lending but under heavier regulations.
 They either impose rate caps, or set restrictions on the number of loans a borrower can take, or require that multiple pay periods were allowed so that borrowers were able to repay.
-They are California, Colorado, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, New Hampshire, Ohio, Oklahoma, Texas, Virginia, and Washington.
+They are California, Colorado, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Minnesota, Mississippi, Montana, New Hampshire, Ohio, Oklahoma, Texas, Virginia, and Washington.